sheyidev/Alx_DjangoLearnLab/_notes/6-Django-views-url.md

     context['average_rating'] = book.get_average_rating()

 ```
+context = super().get_context_data(**kwargs): This line calls the get_context_data method of the parent DetailView class, which returns the default context data (like the Book instance itself).

+`context['average_rating'] = book.get_average_rating():`

+ This line adds a new key-value pair to the context dictionary.
+The key is `average_rating`, and the value is the result of calling the get_average_rating() method on the Book instance.
+This method would presumably calculate and return the average rating for the book.

 ## Example 2
 This example shows a `BookUpdateView` that inherits from `UpdateView` and facilitates updating details of a book.